 - Can Golden Retrievers Live in Your Apartment?

 - How Golden Retrievers Can Make Great Apartment Dogs

-Before we dive into how Golden Retrievers can make good apartment dogs, it’s important to know whether they can live in apartments.
-Not all apartment complexes are the same and they tend to have their own rules and regulations on the matter.
+Before we dive into why Golden Retrievers can make good apartment dogs, it’s important to know if they can live in apartments.
+Not all apartment complexes allow dogs.
+They aren’t all the same and tend to have their own rules and regulations.

 For example, one complex may have an age requirement.
 In my sister’s apartment, they require the dog to be at least 1 years old to stay in an apartment.
 However, there are no restrictions on the size.
-The reasoning behind this is because older dogs tend to be potty trained.
+This is likely because older dogs tend to be potty trained.

 In another example, some complexes may impose a size limit on the dog.
 My grandpa’s apartment has a rule that a dog over 30 pounds may not be on the premises of the complex.
-There are no age limits thought.
-So while a puppy Golden Retriever will be under 30 pounds, that will not always be the case.
+There are no age limits.
+So while a puppy Golden Retriever will be under 30 lbs, it won’t always be the case.

 And finally, some apartment complexes will often restrict certain breeds.
 According to RentCafe, some of the most popular breed restrictions include the German Shepherd, Pit Bull, Rottweiler and more.
-These breeds also happen to have the highest fatality rates for dog bites.
+The restricted breeds also happen to have the highest fatal dog bite rates.